credwood/SportsBot/README.md

 ## Getting Started

-To run this in google colab, you must first use colab-env to set up a vars.env file with Twitter API keys.
+If you want to use google colab to connect to Twitter's API to collect conversations, you must first use colab-env to set up a vars.env file with Twitter API keys.
 The following steps are from [This tutorial](https://colab.research.google.com/github/apolitical/colab-env/blob/master/colab_env_testbed.ipynb#scrollTo=2rz2V-k1BZY9).

 1. To install, run: